googleads/googleads-shopping-samples/golang/README.md

 3. Run the resulting binary to get an idea of its usage:

-        $ ./content-api-demo
+        $ ./content-api-demo -h

 4. Pick a demo (or demos) to run, for example:

-        $ ./content-api-demo <merchant ID> products inventory
+        $ ./content-api-demo products inventory

    If using an OAuth2 client ID for the first time, the application will open a browser automatically so you can agree to the OAuth2 access.
+The access token will be stored in your `merchant-info.json` configuration, so if you have authentication issues, delete the `token` field and reauthenticate.

 5. Examine your shell output, be inspired and start hacking an amazing new app!